fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 <i>Cannot bind to the port 3001.
 Please specify another port number either through --port argument or through the json-server.json configuration file</i>

-as we can see the application is not able to bind itself to the [port](https://en.wikipedia.org/wiki/Port_(computer_networking)).
+As we can see, the application is not able to bind itself to the [port](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 The reason being that port 3001 is already occupied by the previously started json-server.

 We used the command _npm install_ twice, but with slight differences